krimler/PrivAlign/README.md

-PrivAlign: A Privacy-Aligned Mentor-Mentee Architecture for LLMs PrivAlign is a novel framework for privacy-preserving large language model (LLM) alignment.
+PrivAlign: A Privacy-Aligned Mentor-Mentee Architecture for LLMs.

+PrivAlign is a novel framework for privacy-preserving large language model (LLM) alignment.
 It introduces a modular architecture where a locally deployed mentee model autonomously handles user queries and escalates uncertain ones to one of several mentor models, each trained with differential privacy guarantees in transformed semantic domains.

 🛠️ Sample Code